Selfnet/sipam/README.md

 To see what commands are available, run just `just`.
 This will list all available commands including a short description.

+After starting the containers you should be able to access the vue frontend at <http://localhost:3000> and the django backend at <http://localhost:8000/api/v1/>.

 ### Advanced

 > Note: Depending on your `container.dev-override.yml` you may need to define more environment variables in your `.env` file.